airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

         cmpl $UNAVAILABLE, HDR_AVAIL_OFFSET(%eax)
         je   next_location

-This first grabs the size of the memory region and puts it in EDX.
+This first grabs the size of the memory region and puts it in _%edx_.
 Then it looks at the available flag to see if it is set to `UNAVAILABLE`.
 If so, that means that memory region is in use, so we\'ll have to skip over it.
 So, if the available flag is set to `UNAVAILABLE`, you go to the